+Overcurrent:

-- · Overcurrent: - -Only the Configuration of overcurrent thresholds & blanking windows of channel 0 are considered. - -In case overcurrent (OC) occurs on any channel, both channels are turned-off.
-Regardless the order of occurrence of OC, both OC-bits (OD0) in the FAULT registers are simultaneously set to logic 1. - · severe short-circuit:
+-Only the configuration of overcurrent thresholds and blanking windows of channel 0 are considered.

+-If overcurrent (OC) occurs on any channel, both channels are turned-off.
+Regardless the order of occurrence of OC, both OC-bits (OD0) in the FAULT registers are simultaneously set to logic 1.

+severe short-circuit: